jamalhassouni/Todo-List-API/README.md

 ### CRUD + List

-The example posts todo has only a a few fields:
+The example todo has only a a few fields:

 ```code
 todo